-- 2.2 The cost associated with Business refuse removal will be calculated using a size of a skip multiplied by the rate, multiplied number of times the skip will be collected in a week. - 2.3 A monthly rental for the usage of a bulk container will be as detailed in the Tariff of Charges (TOC). - 2.4 All developed properties will be liable for refuse charges whether the owner or occupier uses the refuse removal service or not as per bylaw. - 2.5 Refuse removal in Traditional areas will be billed as per point 2.2 above but will be subsidized by the equitable share.
+- 2.2 The cost associated with Business refuse removal will be calculated using a size of a skip multiplied by the rate, multiplied number of times the skip will be collected in a week. - 2.3 A monthly rental for the usage of a bulk container will be as detailed in the Tariff of Charges (TOC). - 2.4 All developed properties will be liable for refuse charges whether the owner or occupier uses the refuse removal service or not - 2.5 No refuse removal tariffs will be raised where council has not introduced a refuse removal service.
+E.g. Traditional areas

-SECTION P: SEWERAGE/ SANITATION/ WASTE WATER
+SECTION O: SEWERAGE/ SANITATION/ WASTE WATER